robot670/Anirudh_BlueStamp_Portfolio/index.md

 **Description**
 For my second milestone, I coded servo movements, allowing me to precisely control servo positions.
 I also added an HCO-5 Bluetooth module to send inputs from my phone to the Arduino.
 To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
 The Arduino then uses the inputs to send commands to the servos, moving the arm.
 These inputs.
 I have 1 button to connect to my HCO-5 module, 6 buttons for various arm movements (up, down, left, right, open, close), and 1 button to reset my servos.
 During this milestone, I improved my battery pack by mounting it to the base of the robotic arm, simplifying my design.

 **How it works**

 The HCO-5 Bluetooth module communicates with microcontrollers such as Arduino to recieve commands from my phone through Classic Bluetooth.
 It acts as a bridge between my phone and the Arduino, receiving  information as bytes, which are then sent to the Arduino.
 For my robot, when a button was pressed on my phone, it would send a number to the HCO-5 Bluetooth module, which was then received by the Arduino.
 The Arduino then uses that input and executes the command.
 For example, the button that moves the arm down would send an input of 1.
-The Arduiino will recieve this input, and command the servos (2 and 3) to move to bring the arm down.
+The Arduiino will recieve this input and command the servos (2 and 3) to move to bring the arm down.

 **Challenges**

 One of my biggest challenges was that when I pressed a button, the servo would keep moving, even when I unpressed the button.
 This would go on until I pressed another button.
-To work around this problem, I made a button that stops all servos.
+My initial solution to work around this problem was to make a button that stops all servos.
 However, this was not like a joystick, which I wanted to emulate with these buttons.
 However, I found that I can use the button touch-down and touch-up commands on the MIT App Inventor to give an input that commands the servos to stop moving when the buttons are unpressed.
+This allows me to have another input after a button unpress, allowing the arm to stop moving after unpressing the button.

 While attaching my HCO-5 Bluetooth module, I used a breadboard to connect all of the pins and to make a voltage divider from 5.0V to 3.3V.
 However, the wires often fell out, so I had to reattach them many times.
 However, I saw that the working voltage of the HCO-5 Bluetooth module was from 3.3-6.0V, which allowed me to get rid of the voltage divider and the breadboard, making my wiring much more simple and easy to work with.

 **Next Steps**

-For my next steps, I plan on
+For my next steps, I plan on adding the functionality of the joysticks, so I can switch inputs between my phone and the joysticks.
+I also plan on making a thicker claw so it won't get stuck, and it will be able to pick up objects better.
+I would also like to add buttons for preset positions, such as one position for picking up an object off the ground.

-**Schematics**
+**Pictures**

 <img width="586" alt="image" src="https://github.com/user-attachments/assets/6a21205d-fbb4-4105-baa7-18da039e251b" />

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AHl8VPL7Uiw?si=0OXPjJc_zpjvnt9N" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Description**

 For my first milestone, I completed the hardware of the robotic arm.
 I wired the servos, joysticks, and batteries to the Arduino (Figure 1).
 Using code that resets my servo positions to 90 degrees, I tested my servo movements.
 I also tested my joysticks by checking their inputs.
 I soldered a 5-pack battery pack to power my robotic arm.
 I used zip-ties to prevent tangling while keeping my wires together and more organized (Figure 2).

 **How it works**